Data and Context Matter: Towards Generalizing AI-based Software Vulnerability Detection: Introduction

 \section{Introduction}

-With rapid growth in digitization and automation and an explosion in software applications and systems, the issue of software vulnerabilities has become a critical concern.
-In 2024, a record-breaking 40,000 Common Vulnerabilities and Exposures (CVEs) were published—an average of ~108 per day—marking a 38\% increase over 2023 (28,818 CVEs) \cite{Baran2025Jan}.
+With the rapid growth in digitization and software applications and systems in recent years, the issue of software vulnerabilities has become a critical concern.
+In 2024, a record-breaking 40,000 Common Vulnerabilities and Exposures (CVEs) were published—an average of ~108 per day—marking a 38\% increase over 2023 (with 28,818 CVEs) \cite{Baran2025Jan}.
 This number is already dramatically increasing: the first half of 2025 has witnessed an average of 131 CVEs per day \cite{BibEntry2025Jul}.
-In the open source software ecosystem, which underpins a wide range of industries, including finance, energy, aerospace, and healthcare, a recent study found a surge of 98\% per year in reported vulnerabilities \cite{akhavani2025opensourceopenthreats}.
+In the open-source software ecosystem, which underpins a wide range of industries, including finance, energy, aerospace, and healthcare, a recent study found a surge of 98\% per year in reported vulnerabilities \cite{akhavani2025opensourceopenthreats}.

-The real world risk is significant.
-Critical vulnerabilities grew 37\% in 2024 whereas the known exploited vulnerabilities jumped 96\% \cite{McDade2025Jul}.
-23.6\% of exploited vulnerabilities were leveraged on or before public disclosure, whereas half are typically exploited within 192 days \cite{BibEntry2025Aug}.
-Moreover, the average time to fix software vulnerabilities has grown to eight and a half months, increasing 47\% over the last five years \cite{Coker2025Aug}.
+The real-world impact is also significant.
+Whereas critical vulnerabilities grew 37\% in 2024, the known exploited vulnerabilities jumped 96\% \cite{McDade2025Jul}.
+Furthermore, 23.6\% of exploited vulnerabilities were leveraged on or before public disclosure, and half were typically exploited within 192 days \cite{BibEntry2025Aug}.
+Meanwhile, the average time to fix software vulnerabilities has grown to eight and a half months, an increase of 47\% over the last five years \cite{Coker2025Aug}.